neondatabase/website/content/docs/guides/koyeb.md

 This guide describes how to connect a Neon Postgres database to an application running on Koyeb.
 To successfully follow the instructions in this guide, you require:

 - A [Koyeb account](https://app.koyeb.com/) to deploy the application.
 You can optionally install the [Koyeb CLI](https://www.koyeb.com/docs/quickstart/koyeb-cli) if you prefer to follow this guide without leaving the terminal.
+The Koyeb CLI requires an API access token, which you can generate in the Koyeb [control panel](https://app.koyeb.com/), under **Account** > **API**.
 - A [Neon account](https://console.neon.tech/) to deploy the PostgreSQL database.

 ## Create a Neon project